-It was announced today by the International Cricket Council (ICC) the groups for the ICC Men’s T20 World Cup 2021 are to be hosted by the BCCI in Oman and the United Arab Emirates in October and November.
+It was announced today by the International Cricket Council (ICC) the groups for the ICC Men’s T20 World Cup 2022 are to be hosted by Australia in October and November.

 The two former champions India and Pakistan will be in Group 2 along with New Zealand and Afghanistan as well as the two remaining qualifiers from Round 1.
 The ICC Men’s T20 World Cup Qualifier 2019 will bring together eight teams, including the two automatic qualifiers Sri Lanka and Bangladesh, with the remaining six teams qualified through their respective national tournaments.
 Among the teams in Group A are Ireland, the Netherlands, and Namibia, while in Group B are Oman, PNG, and Scotland.